-Cowcod Alternatives 1 and 2 would potentially mitigate the constraint imposed by the low cowcod vessel limit in the 2020 IFQ trawl fishery south of 40°10' N. lat. by increasing the ACT and hence the vessel limit (Alternative 1) or basing the vessel limit solely on the trawl allocation of the fishery harvest guideline (HG) of the ACL (Alternative 2).
+The preferred cowcod Alternative 1 would potentially mitigate the constraint imposed by the low cowcod vessel limit in the 2020 IFQ trawl fishery south of $40^{\circ}10^{\circ}$ N lat. by eliminating the ACT and increasing the vessel limit by basing the annual vessel limit solely on the trawl allocation of the fishery harvest guideline (HG) of the ACL.
 The conservation objectives of the cowcod rebuilding plan would not be compromised by this action since all rebuilding alternatives are predicated on staying within the prescribed ACLs and associated harvest control rule (HCR), which are not proposed to change in 2020.
-Further, the draft 2019 cowcod stock assessment indicates rebuilding objectives are already attained since the stock is now estimated to be above its biomass management target (B{MSY}).
-If the Council's SSC endorses the draft 2019 cowcod assessment as best scientific information available at their September 2019 meeting, the Council will adopt the assessment and will recommend to the National Marine Fisheries Service (NMFS) the stock be declared rebuilt.
-In the unlikely event the new assessment is not adopted and any revised assessment indicates the stock is not rebuilt, the Council's Groundfish Management Team (GMT) recommends this action not be pursued.
+Further, the 2019 cowcod stock assessment indicates rebuilding objectives are already attained since the stock is now estimated to be above its biomass management target (BMSY).
+The Council adopted the 2019 assessment and has recommended to the National Marine Fisheries Service (NMFS) the stock be declared rebuilt.